ra1028/Alembic/README.md

 ```

 ### Object mapping
-To mapping your models, needs to confirm to the `Distillable` protocol.
+To mapping your models, need confirm to the `Distillable` protocol.
 Then, parse the objects from JSON to all your model properties.

 __Example__